artble/Lista/README.md

 trza ogarnąć jak leczyć poparzenia 3ciego stopnia bo taki jest kurde cel. a najlepiej było by się nie pojawiać z tym na sorze xD.

 problem nr 2, zazwyczaj dookoła oparzeń 3ciego stopnia masz te niższe któe już bolą jak chuj. -> rozwiązanie, odjebać nie jedną kropkę ale na przykłąd mały kwadrat nwm 2x2.
+About auto-merge

+If you enable auto-merge for a pull request, the pull request will merge automatically when all required reviews are met and all required status checks have passed.
+Auto-merge helps you avoid waiting around for requirements to be met, so you can move on to other tasks.

+Before you can use auto-merge with a pull request, auto-merge must be enabled for the repository.
+For more information, see Managing auto-merge for pull requests in your repository.

+After you enable auto-merge for a pull request, if someone who does not have write permissions to the repository pushes new changes to the head branch or switches the base branch of the pull request, auto-merge will be disabled.
+For example, if a maintainer enables auto-merge for a pull request from a fork, auto-merge will be disabled after a contributor pushes new changes to the pull request.

+You can provide feedback about auto-merge through a GitHub Community discussion.

 CO Z TYM ZROBIĆ
 https://www.webmd.com/pain-management/pain-caused-by-burns